- Due to the low cost of entry, silver bullion can be a great entry point for new precious metals investors

 Again a metal with diverse industrial uses, particularly for automobile and electronics.

 Pure palladium is malleable, but it can get harder and more durable than platinum if worked under the right conditions.

-Like platinum, palladium demand comes mostly from auto production.
+Like platinum, palladium demand comes mostly from the automobile industry.
 It is also used to reduce noxious fumes from vehicles that run on gasoline.

 Russia and South Africa account for most of the palladium mining in the world, thus, political instability in those countries might affect palladium prices deeply.

 Usually overlooked by most investors, copper also has a wide variety of uses, from decorative, to industrial production and also for manufacturers.